exacs/optimizely-js-sdk-experimental/README.md

    });
    ```

-4. Run the command `optimizely config push ./optimizely.config.mjs`
+5. Run the command `optimizely-experimental config push ./optimizely.config.mjs`

-5. Verify in your SaaS instance that you have a new content type called "SomeExperience"
+6. Verify in your SaaS instance that you have a new content type called "SomeExperience"